Thagard is a philosopher, cognitive scientist, and author of many interdisciplinary books. He is a graduate of the Universities

 - Natural Philosophy: From Social Brains to Knowledge, Reality, Morality, and Beauty.

-Drafts of the first two books are available on request.
+Drafts are available on request.
 Email Paul.

 The treatise is under contract with Oxford University Press, with expected publication in 2019.